SoftwareAG/c8y-docs/content/device-sdk/cpp-bundle/use.md

 The file format required by `readSrTemplate` is as simple as follows:

 -   The first line contains only the template version number.
--   Every template must be on one line of its own.
+-   Every template must be in a separate line.
 -   A line starting with `#` as first character (with no leading spaces or tabs) is considered a comment line and will be ignored.
 -   A complete empty line (with no spaces and tabs) will be ignored.
 -   No trailing spaces or tabs are allowed for any line except comment lines.